 - alternative formats for responses, for example written point form instead of essays, scaffolded structured responses, short objective questions or multimedia presentations.

-Further examples of adjustments to assessment for students with special education needs can be found in the English support material.
+Further examples of adjustments to assessment for students with special education needs can be found in the Mathematics support material.

 Life Skills assessment

-Each student undertaking English Years 7–10 Life Skills will study selected outcomes and content.
+Each student undertaking Mathematics Years 7–10 Life Skills will study selected outcomes and content.
 The syllabus outcomes and content form the basis of learning opportunities for students.

-Assessment should provide opportunities for students to demonstrate achievement in relation to the outcomes and to apply their knowledge, understanding and skills to a range of situations or environments, including the school and the wider community.
+Assessment should provide opportunities for students to demonstrate achievement in relation to the outcomes and to apply their knowledge, skills and understanding to a range of situations or environments, including the school and the wider community.

-Students may demonstrate achievement in relation to English Years 7–10 Life Skills outcomes independently, with adjustments or with support.
+Students may demonstrate achievement in relation to Mathematics Years 7–10 Life Skills outcomes independently, with adjustments, or with support.
 The type of adjustments and support will vary according to the particular needs of the student and the requirements of the activity.

-Further information about the assessment of students undertaking Life Skills outcomes and content can be found in Life Skills Years 7–10: Advice on Planning, Programming and Assessment (PDF, 260 pages, 3.6 MB).
+Further information about the assessment of students undertaking Life Skills outcomes and content can be found on the Board's website.

 Reporting is the process of providing feedback to students, parents and other teachers about student progress.

 Teachers use assessment evidence to extend the process of assessment for learning into their assessment of learning.
-In a standards-referenced framework teachers make professional judgements about student achievement at key points in the learning cycle.
-These points may be at the end of a year or stage, when schools may wish to report differentially on the levels of knowledge, understanding and skills demonstrated by students.
+In a standards-referenced framework, teachers make professional judgements about student achievement at key points in the learning cycle.
+These points may be at the end of a year or stage, when schools may wish to report differentially on the levels of knowledge, skills and understanding demonstrated by students.

 For students with special education needs, teachers may need to consider, in consultation with their school and sector, the most appropriate method of reporting student achievement.
 It may be deemed more appropriate for students with special education needs to be reported against outcomes or goals identified through the collaborative curriculum planning process.
 There is no requirement for schools to use the Common Grade Scale (A–E) or equivalent to report achievement of students undertaking Life Skills outcomes and content.